edenreich/k3s-blue-green-deployment/README.md

 ## Walkthrough

-First we need to create a secret out of our docker configuration file for out private docker registry so the cluster can pull and run docker our images, run:
+First we need to create a secret out of our docker configuration file for out private docker registry so the cluster can pull and run our docker images, run the following commands:

 ```sh
 docker login